sixpack/sixpack/CLIENTSPEC.md

 ## 1. Purpose

-Building a sixpack client is straightforward, but there are some basic standards we've followed so far in our clients to make implementing sixpack tests consistent across languages.
+Building a sixpack client is straightforward, but there are basic standards we've followed so far in our clients to make implementing sixpack tests consistent across languages.

 ## 2. Experiment interface